wiparker/phila_infill/index.md

 • Stable low-vacancy, blocks with low starting vacancy and little development

-• Unique blocks, blocks with low starting vacancy yet many permits for new development

 • Stable high-vacancy, blocks with high starting vacancy and little development

+• Atypical blocks, blocks with low starting vacancy yet many permits for new development

-**•In-fill hotspots, blocks with high starting vacancy and many permits for new development**
+**• In-fill hotspots, blocks with high starting vacancy and many permits for new development**

 This project emerged from the observation that many parts of Philadelphia with a high proportion of vacant lots have been filling in over the last few years, while other high-vacancy areas have remained stable.
 The analysis is a first step to understanding why some areas are filling in while others remain unchanged.